 In general, small businesses have less anti-fraud controls in place than larger organizations.
 Only 56 percent of small businesses conduct an external audit of financial statements, and 24 percent have anti-fraud policies in place, according to the ACFE.
 Knowing what types of fraud to look out for, putting anti-fraud policies in place and reporting fraud to the authorities can help protect small businesses from financial disaster.

-Most Common Types of Fraud in Business 4:
+buy modafinil uk reddit Most Common Types of Fraud in Business 4:

-buy xenical online cheap canada Embezzlement – The most frequent form of fraud in small businesses, embezzlement is the illegal use of funds by the person in charge of those funds.
+click over here now Embezzlement – The most frequent form of fraud in small businesses, embezzlement is the illegal use of funds by the person in charge of those funds.
 This could be a bookkeeper using company money for her own personal needs.

-Internal Theft – Employees stealing from the company (can include office supplies or products).
+cheap beer lyrics Internal Theft – Employees stealing from the company (can include office supplies or products).

 Payoffs and Kickbacks – In a form of bribery, employees accept cash for services, resulting in extra money in the employee’s pocket.
 A payoff is made before the sale and a kickback after the sale.

 Skimming – Not recording all revenue on the books.
 One of the smallest forms of fraud and hardest to detect.

 Account Reconciliation – Balancing and reviewing accounts on a regular basis can help ensure that money going in matches money going out.

 Internal and External Audit – Management should be responsible for putting in place internal controls to detect and investigate fraud.
 Conducting quarterly and even surprise audits to review accounts and processes is one of the best ways to check for fraud.

 Management Review – Management should review monthly financial statements for accuracy and not rely on one employee to handle this function.